North Cheyenne Canyon Rock Climbing

 Getting to North Cheyenne Canyon is a breeze.
 From Colorado Springs, exit Interstate 25 onto US Highway 24 west.
 Turn left or south on 21st street.
 Turn right or west on Cheyenne Blvd.
 Follow this until North Cheyenne Canyon Road splits back to the right.
 Most of the climbing is along this road.
 The Graduation Boulder is an easy to find landmark.
 Above it, across the creek is the Pinnacle.
 It is very easy to spot and has a wonderful 4 pitch up its north face called the Army Route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Cheyenne Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Cheyenne Canyon:

 Featured Route For North Cheyenne Canyon

 The Phantom is a rarely forming ice/mixed climb that appears in the lower part of North Cheyenne Canyon.
 It gets its name from how elusive it can be to find in condition and snag an ascent.
 When it forms, the Phantom can be found on the South side of the canyon (facing to the North) just East of the Pinnacle.
 It is very easy to spot from the road in order to determine if making the hike up to it is going to be worth your while.
 A good place to park is the in the pull-outs just East of the Gradua...[more]
 Browse More Classics in Colorado

 From: Manitou Springs